Undergraduate Frequently Asked Questions: So How Does It Work?

 What kind of activities are there?

 Tiffin University is populated with motivated students who want real-world experiences and, upon graduation, career success.
 Because of this, TU offers a wide array of activities that go beyond the excellent academic programs you will be part of in the classroom.
-Involvement in college student organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
-Just a few of the organizations and activities that are available to TU students are Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Accounting Club, Hospitality Management Club, and Delta Mu Delta Academic Fraternity.
+Involvement in college student clubs and organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
+Just a few of the organizations and activities that are available to TU students are: Criminal Justice Club, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, SPECTRUM, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Hospitality Club, WTUD (Dragon Radio), Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.

 What kind of job placement and career development services are offered?